tim-sweeney/Status/.github/ISSUE_TEMPLATE/new-bug.md

 A clear and concise description of what the bug is.

 **Current Behavior**
+Describe what is currently happening.

 **Desired Behavior**
-A clear and concise description of what you expected to happen.
+Description of what you expected to happen.

 **Steps To Reproduce Behavior**
 1.